 Marketing feels the need to have a Model 700 replacement ready for market introduction in light of the product life cycle maturity of this model.
-No plans currently exist for actually replacing the Model 700, however, an alternative should be available if sales for this model soften.
+(No plans currently exist for actually replacing the Model 700, however, an alternative should be available if sales for this model soften.)

 During mid-February 1985, six (6) group sessions were conducted with men who have hunted within the past year with a bolt action rifle (two in Denver, Col., two in Phoenix, Ariz., and two in Houston, Tex.).
-The purpose of these sessions was to evaluate numerous functional and cosmetic features which have been identified as candidates for a new bolt action rifle (see the first two pages of the Appendix section for a listing of the test features).
+The purpose of these sessions was to evaluate numerous functional and cosmetic features which have Marketing feels the need to have a Model 700 replacement evaluate numerous functional and cosmetic features which have been identified as candidates for a new bolt action rifle (see the first two pages of the Appendix section for a listing of the test features).

 Regardless of what features are finally selected, the new bolt action rifle will truly be a new gun from Research and Process Engineering perspectives because it will contain a flatbottom receiver (for increased accuracy).
-Since this feature was considered a "must", it was not directly evaluated from a consumer viewpoint (however, there were a number of respondents in the sessions who spontaneously referred to a flat-bottom receiver in a positive manner).
-Furthermore, since a flatbottom receiver can be produced by FMS equipment as easily as our current receiver, it was considered a product improvement without any additional cost.
+Since this feature was considered a "must", it was not directly evaluated from a was consumer viewpoint (however, there were a number of respondents in the sessions who spontaneously referred to a flat-bottom receiver in a positive manner).
+Furthermore, since a flat-bottom receiver can be produced by FMS equipment as easily as our current receiver, it was considered a product improvement without any additional cost.